Page Banner

 What are the requirements of the permit?

-Additionally, annual reports will be submitted to the department that will include:
+Additionally, annual reports must be submitted to the department that include:

 1. Status of compliance with permit conditions, an assessment of the appropriateness of identified best management practices and progress toward achieving identified measurable goals for each of the required elements of the six minimum control measures;